jackwellerreal/Konnect/README.md

 ### Customizable theme 🎨

-We have a customizable theme, so you can change the colors of the app to your liking.
+We have a customizable theme page, so you can change the colors of the app to your liking.

 ### And more! 🎉